raymond-arthur/nfl-stats/README.md

   dplyr::filter(!is.na(posteam) & (rush == 1 | pass == 1))
 ```

-where `nflfastR::loadpbp` loads the entire play by play of all teams in
+where `nflfastR::load_pbp` loads the entire play by play of all teams in
 all games for the year in `year`

 However, the EP data is calculated for every play for both teams.
 This